-Here’s a cool solution for charging devices while camping that many people don’t know about.
-18650 batteries are a type of lithium-ion rechargeable battery.
+New to 18650 cells?
+They are a type of lithium batteries.
 Technically, they are called “18650 cells.”
 They have capacities of up to 3500mAh, which is about 4x more than a typical NiMH AA rechargeable battery (but are only slightly larger than an AA battery).

 This is by far the most flexible and lightweight solution.

 The NiteCore F2 weighs just 1.64oz.
 The NiteCore 18650 batteries have 3,500mAh capacity each and weigh just 1.76oz.
 To put this in perspective, a single 18650 cell will charge an iPhone about 1.5 times.

 Let’s say you bring along four of the 18650 batteries (pre-charged at home).
 That gives you 14,000mAh of energy at just 8.68oz.
 That breaks down to 1,612mAh per ounce.
 This beats pretty much all power banks.

 The best part is you can customize the number of batteries you want to bring to meet your power needs.
 Need more power?
 Just bring more batteries.
 You’ll be able to recharge them in the NiteCore F2 via USB when you get to town.

 The main bad thing about this setup is that 18650 batteries are expensive.
 You’ll also need to bring a case for any extra 18650 batteries you bring along.
 They shouldn’t be stored loose in your pack.

 Option 6: Your Car